claragarciamoll/MCV-M5_Group5/README.md

 https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md

 Moreover there are more options such as, using the pretrained models or train the model using our own dataset, which is KITTI-MOTS dataset.
-There is the option to choose different thresholds, different learning rates and different learning rate schedulers such as:
+There is the option to choose different thresholds and different learning rates
-* WarmupMultiStepLR
-* WarmupCosineLR

 On the slides below there are some results obtained usind some different options mentioned before.